 What is scabies?

 Scabies (pronounced skay-bees) is an infestation, not an infection.
-It is an itchy skin condition caused by a tiny mite (Sarcoptes scabiei var. hominis) this eight-legged mite that causes scabies rash in humans is microscopic.
-The female mite burrows just beneath your skin and makes a tunnel where it laid eggs inside it.
+It is an itchy skin condition caused by a tiny mite (Sarcoptes scabiei var. hominis) the cause of scabies rash in humans is microscopic eight-legged mites, Dubbed them: The Little Demons; Female mites dig under the skin and make a tunnel to lay eggs.
+After the eggs hatch, the larvae move to the surface of the host’s skin, to mate and reproduce, or to find another host.

 What is Norwegian crusted scabies?